-4.3.3 ASPM procedures for peer-to-peer messages
+4.3.3.
+ASPM Procedures for Peer-to-Peer Messages

 All ASPM messages are sent on a sequenced stream to ensure ordering.
-SCTP stream '0' SHOULD be used.
+SCTP stream $^{\prime}0^{\prime}$ SHOULD be used.

-4.3.3.1 ASP Up
+4.3.3.1.
+ASP Up Procedures

 After an ASP has successfully established an SCTP association to an SG, the SG waits for the ASP to send an ASP Up message, indicating that the ASP IUA peer is available.
-The ASP is always the initiator of the ASP Up exchange.
+The ASP is always the initiator of the ASP Up message.
+This action MAY be initiated at the ASP by an M-ASP_UP request primitive from Layer Management or MAY be initiated automatically by an IUA management function.